Table of contents

 Actually, gambling does the same thing.
 When you gamble and win, the brain releases tons of dopamine — the hormone we’ve come to know as the “feel-good chemical.”
 That rush of nearly winning or winning is incredibly potent.
 And once you feel it once or twice, it’s wild how quickly your brain becomes addicted to the feeling.

 That’s precisely what makes gambling such a strong addiction.
-Thanks to how our brains work, we quickly become hooked to the idea of recreating that feeling, which makes us happy to pour tons of money into the “project.”
+Because of how our brains work, we quickly become hooked on the idea of recreating that feeling, which makes us happy to pour large amounts of money into the “project.”
 And the more you lose, the more desperate you become for the feeling of winning.
 It’s a cruel irony.

 The worst part?
 Most people who start gambling don’t do it with a clear idea of winning a fortune.
 That’s why a gambling addiction isn’t about greed.
 Instead, they start playing dangerous games as a way to deal with trauma and stress.